 With the new stay-at-home lifestyle brought by COVID-19, there has become a desire for comforting and relaxing products- including comfort foods and beverages.
 Food and beverage brands have begun tapping into this key trend by exploring ways to combine comfort and health.
 They’ve also started focusing on clean labels, and exploring things like reduced sugar content or products free of additives.
 So what are some basic supplements to help fill in the gaps and live a healthier lifestyle?

 Multivitamins are known to provide the body with more energy, and have been the go-to supplement to fill nutrient gaps.
 Although multivitamins have shown to be beneficial, a one-size-fits-all supplement may not be the best choice for everyone so be sure to consult your doctor first.

 Antioxidants are needed to help fight against the toxins and free radicals that are present everywhere in our daily lives – in the foods we eat, the water we drink, the air we breathe, etc. Antioxidants have been shown to neutralize the free radicals which lead to inflammation in the body.

-At Sawgrass Nutra Labs we can manufacture a variety of supplements in both liquid and capsule forms.
-Visit our liquids & capsules page to learn more.
+At Sawgrass Nutra Labs we can manufacture a variety of supplements in a variety of forms such as liquids, capsules and powders.
 There are many options out there, but it’s important that these supplements are safe, reliable, and effective.
 Sawgrass Nutra Labs can ensure top-quality production.
 Contact us today, and let’s talk about adding supplements to your brand.